Devathai: Plot

-The film centres on Shashanka, a dacoit who starts off as a Robin Hood type before lapsing into mass, and merciless, killings.
-He then falls in love with the daughter of one of his captives, only to be spurned.
+The film centres on Shasangan, a dacoit who starts off as a Robin Hood type before lapsing into mass, and merciless, killings.
+He then falls in love with the daughter of one of his captives, Devi, only to be spurned.
 The dejected dacoit commits suicide.
-Years later, the girl is reborn in Dubai, grows up, falls in love and is on the verge of getting married when she makes a visit to India, to the family's ancestral home.
-Disturbing thoughts, hallucinations and meetings with a bearded man who is, though she doesn't know it just yet, Shashanka reborn, mark the visit.
-The rest of the story traces Shashanka's intentions of trying to convince the girl of their previous life characters.
+Years later, the girl is reborn in Dubai as Kayal, grows up, falls in love and is on the verge of getting married when she makes a visit to India, to the family's ancestral home.
+Disturbing thoughts, hallucinations and meetings with a bearded man who is, though she doesn't know it just yet, Shasangan reborn, mark the visit.
+The rest of the story traces Shasangan's intentions of trying to convince the girl of their previous life characters.